demidko/timecobot/README.md

 # Timecobot Democracy

-Telegram bot provides a free time-based currency.
+This system provides a free time-based currency for Telegram.
 The accumulated time can be used to block another user.
 There are no discriminatory rules, administrators and moderators.

 1. Each active user accumulates time spent on Telegram.